-Not sure if you need startup insurance?
+Not sure if you need startup insurance in Massachusetts?
 Keep reading and discover if you should get it.

 When you first buy a house or rent an apartment, you get a homeowners policy or renters insurance.
 Register a car and the state starts looking for car insurance.
 Yet, all of these policies typically cover one thing.

 Startups face a wide range of risks.
 So, a startup insurance policy acts as a kind of catch-all policy that covers the most frequent insurance needs that business faces.

 Some companies call these bundles a business owners policy or a commercial bundle.

 These kinds of policies almost always include a few types of coverage, such as:

 Let's take a closer look at each to help give you an idea of what you'll get with a startup insurance package.

 General liability coverage helps protect you from personal injury and property damage claims.
 For example, let's say a potential investor visits your office and takes a fall.
 Your general liability coverage helps cover the costs.